flurry/upload-clients/README.md

    - `useEnvVar (true|false)` the default for `useEnvVar` is `true`.
 You can set it to `false` if you want to inline your [Programmatic Token][programmatic-access], though this is not recommended.
    - `ndk (true|false)` the default value is `false`.
 You can set it to `true` if you want to upload symbols for your native code as well.
+   - `uploadTimeout 12000` the minimum default timeout value is 60000ms or 1 minute but if you face build failures at uploadProguardMappingFilesRelease stage, try increasing the timeout

 [programmatic-access]: https://developer.yahoo.com/flurry/docs/api/code/apptoken/
 [plugin-install]: https://plugins.gradle.org/plugin/com.flurry.android.symbols